(You Make Me Feel Like) A Natural Woman: Celine Dion version

-Canadian singer Celine Dion recorded a cover version of "(You Make Me Feel Like A) Natural Woman" for the tribute album to Carole King, Tapestry Revisited: A Tribute to Carole King, which was released on October 31, 1995.
-Dion's version was produced by David Foster and released as a promotional single in selected countries in October 1995.
-It entered the Canadian charts, reaching number 47 on Top Singles and number four on Adult Contemporary.
-In the United States, it peaked at number nine on Radio & Recordss Adult Contemporary chart and number 31 on Billboards Adult Contemporary chart.
+Canadian singer Celine Dion recorded a cover of "(You Make Me Feel Like A) Natural Woman" for the tribute album Tapestry Revisited: A Tribute to Carole King, released on October 31, 1995.
+Produced by David Foster, Dion's version was released as a promotional single in selected countries in October 1995.

+Ron Rogers of RPM praised Dion's rendition, calling it "the gem of the gems".
+Gavin Report also responded positively, describing it as "the best single that's not gonna be a single" and noting that Dion "captures the Aretha Franklin magic with a scintillating performance that goes unchallenged on the remainder of the album".

+The song entered the Canadian charts, reaching number 47 on Top Singles and number four on Adult Contemporary.
+In the United States, it peaked at number nine on Radio & Recordss Adult Contemporary chart and number 31 on the Billboard Adult Contemporary chart.

-In March 1996, the song was included on the international editions of Dion's next studio album, Falling into You.
-In 2008, it was featured on the North American edition of her greatest hits album, My Love: Ultimate Essential Collection.
+In March 1996, "(You Make Me Feel Like A) Natural Woman" was included on the international editions of Dion's next studio album, Falling into You.
+In 2008, it appeared on the North American edition of her greatest hits album, My Love: Ultimate Essential Collection.